Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 7. If needed, you can utilize the "Pause Auto-Lock" function when taking out the trash or during other daily activities.

-8. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---
 ### SwitchBot Lock/Lock Pro Alerts Feature